What is it?

 Zinc oxide is an odorless, white powder that is naturally occurring in the mineral zincite.
 Because of its insolubility in water, zinc oxide has a number of practical uses and is commonly found in ceramics, pigments, foods, and first-aid tapes.

 What does it do?

-In personal care products, zinc oxide is often used in sunscreen, anti-dandruff shampoo, and diaper cream.
+In personal care products, zinc oxide is often used in sunscreen, anti-dandruff shampoo, deodorant, and diaper cream.

-In sunscreen applications, zinc oxide filters out UV rays, keeping them from penetrating the skin and causing cell damage.
+In sunscreen applications, zinc oxide filters out UV rays, helping to keep them from penetrating the skin and causing cell damage.
 It is the broadest spectrum UVA and UVB reflector that is approved for use as a sunscreen by the FDA.
-When used as an ingredient in sunscreen, zinc oxide blocks both UVA and UVB rays of ultraviolet light.
+When used as an ingredient in sunscreen, zinc oxide helps block both UVA and UVB rays of ultraviolet light.
 Zinc oxide and the other most common inorganic sunscreen, titanium dioxide, are considered to be non-irritating, nonallergenic, and non-comedogenic.

 In skin protectant applications, like a diaper cream, zinc oxide forms a protective barrier on the skin to help treat and prevent various skin conditions including minor abrasions, burns, chafing, diaper rash, insect bites, and minor skin irritation.